-The aim of each STEM Careers Pack is twofold: first, to make students aware of the wide variety of STEM careers there are and; secondly, to help students understand the nature of scientific knowledge, how science influences society and how society influences science (i.e. Science as a Human Endeavour).
+The STEM Careers Packs aim to make students aware of the wide variety of STEM careers.
+They help students understand the importance of scientific knowledge, how science influences society, and how society influences science (i.e. Science as a Human Endeavour).

-During their explorations students will also appreciate how the different areas of science, technology, engineering and mathematics interact and are interdependent.
-They will develop their own STEM literacies and competencies.
+During their explorations, students will appreciate how the different areas of science, technology, engineering, and mathematics interact and are interdependent, whilst developing STEM literacies and competencies.

 STEM Career Packs 5–8 focus on four interest areas: 3D printing, Art Conservation, Robotics and Forensics.
 It is anticipated that students who don’t typically like ‘science’ but are interested in 3D printers, art restoration, robots or CSI television shows, will come to see how their interests relate to the science they study at school and STEM career possibilities.